-The Site is located on Lot 54 - 58 Mamre Road, Kemps Creek and is legally known as Lot 54 -58 in DP 259135 and has an area of approximately 56.3 hectares (ha).
-The Site is positioned approximately 4 km north-west of the future Western Sydney International (Nancy-Bird Walton) Airport (WSA), 13 km south-east of the Penrith CBD and 40 km west of the Sydney CBD.
+The Site is located within Aspect Industrial Estate (AIE) on Lot 54 - 58 Mamre Road, Kemps Creek which is legally known as Lot 54-58 in DP 259135.
+The Site has an area of approximately 6.1 hectares (ha) and is positioned approximately 4 km north-west of the future Western Sydney International (Nancy-Bird Walton) Airport (WSA), 13 km south-east of the Penrith CBD and 40 km west of the Sydney CBD.

-The Site has approximately 950 m of direct frontage to Mamre Road with a proposed intersection providing vehicular access via Mamre Road to the M4 Motorway and Great Western Highway to the north and Elizabeth Drive to the south.
+The AIE has a direct frontage to Mamre Road of approximately 950 metres with a proposed intersection providing vehicular access via Mamre Road to the M4 Motorway and Great Western Highway to the north and Elizabeth Drive to the south.
+Access to Site is provided via internal access roads connecting to Mamre Road, with heavy vehicle access available from Access Road 1 and 2, and light vehicle access available from Access Road 2.